 - Centered on source:The extraction region can be centered on a source that is selected from the sources available in the drop-down list.

 Source offset from shutter center: The extraction region may be specified by providing the X- and Y-offset from the shutter center.
-The number of "fractional shutters" that an X- or Y-offset corresponds to is reported below each input box.
-Note that "1.00 fractional shutters" equates to one shutter half-width or half-height; the source is now on the edge of the shutter.
-Equivalently, "2.00 fractional shutters" equates to a full shutter width or height; the source is now in the center of an adjacent shutter.
+The number of shutters that an X- or Y-offset corresponds to is reported below each input box.
+A value of 0.50 shutter widths or heights places the source on the edge of the shutter.
+Equivalently, a value of 1.00 equates to a full shutter width or height; the source is now in the center of an adjacent shutter.
 MPT allows the user to choose source centering constraint (to constrain the positioning of the source within the shutter to help reduce slit losses).
 The total slit losses are dependent on location in the shutter and as a function of wavelength (because the FWHM of the PSF increases with wavelength).
 The following table shows the arcsec offset in the ETC that corresponds to the available source centering constraints for a perfectly centered point source anchored at 2.95 μm (column 2).
 More information can be found at MSA Source Centering Constraint and NIRSpec Slit Losses.

 - Perform Background Subtraction Using: The background subtraction can be done using background estimated from the background region, or by subtracting the noiseless sky background.
 If the option to use the noiseless sky background is selected, the count rate corresponding to the sky background chosen under the Backgrounds tab is used for background subtraction.
 This option may be preferred when the scene has other sources that may contribute a non-uniform background to the aperture.
 If the background region option is selected, then the background is estimated from shutters in the slitlet that are adjacent to the shutter where the source is located.
 For example, in the instrument setup case of a slitlet having 3 shutters (-1,0,1), if the source is located in shutter 0, then the background is estimated from shutters -1 and 1.
 More details can be found at NIRSpec Background Recommended Strategies